steffenskov/Pragmatic-DDD/README.md

 The latter approach supports `with` statements, like e.g. `Location with { Latitude = 42 }`, whereas the former doesn't.
 Depending on your use cases, each approach has its own merits and neither is a "wrong" way to go about it.

 # Unit- and Integration testing
-Using the approach shown above makes answering the "what do I test?" question rather simple, as it pretty much boils down to this: Test your Commands and Queries, and you'll automatically hit all the architecture as well.
+Using the approach shown above makes answering the "what do I test?" question rather simple, as it pretty much boils down to this: Test your `Commands`, `Queries` and `ValueObjects`, and you'll automatically hit all the architecture as well.

 I like to split it into two separate projects:

 ## Unit testing
 - All your `Commands`, using mocks as necessary to hit all `validation exceptions` the `aggregates` can throw in response to a `Command`, as well as hitting the "happy path" where no exceptions are thrown.
   - *Maybe* do edge-case testing of your `Commands`, e.g. if a `Command` accepts a `string`, you could consider testing it with `null`, `string.Empty`, white space, an extremely long string, emojis or other unicode related characters, and so forth.
 Do be warned though that this can be extremely time consuming.
 As such you need to weigh the cost against the expected benefit in your particular project.
+- All your `ValueObjects`, again hitting the `validation exceptions` as well as the "happy path".
+Mocking generally shouldn't be necessary here.
 - Any services that don't rely on `CQRS`, again use mocks as necessary to hit all execution paths

 ## Integration testing